Fall and Spring Semester Funding

 Varmus International Fellows

-The Harold Varmus 1961 Fund supports Amherst College students pursuing independent scholarly work, approved by an Amherst college faculty sponsor, in any field outside of the United States for a period of no less than 12 weeks and no more than 6 months.
+The Harold Varmus 1961 Fund supports Amherst College students pursuing independent scholarly work, approved by an Amherst college faculty sponsor, in any field outside of the United States for a period of 10 weeks.
 Preference is given to rising seniors whose scholarly work will be used to support a thesis.
 Varmus Fellows must remain abroad at their place(s) of study for the duration of the fellowship.
 International students may not return to their home countries.
-Students must meet with a Center for Community Engagement staff member prior to submitting a proposal.
-For more information, please visit the CCE website.
+The portal for the application opens on February 10, 2023, and closes on April 1, 2023.
+For more information about this fellowship, please contact Nancy Ratner.

 Find more information about Student-Faculty Research.

 |AIG TravelGuard info for international students.pdf||1.15 MB|